Digitizing family photos, film reels, and memories.

 The key is to create a simple, consistent system that you can stick with.
 You don’t need to be a tech wizard to do this.
 It’s all about creating logical folders, naming your files clearly, and using a few simple tools to make your collection searchable.
 With a solid organization plan, you can quickly find any memory, whether it’s from last year or fifty years ago.
 This process ensures that the memories you worked so hard to preserve with services like photo transfer are always just a few clicks away.

-Create a Simple Folder Structure
+Start with a Simple Folder Structure

 The foundation of any good digital archive is a clear and simple folder structure.
 The goal is to create a system so intuitive that anyone in your family can find what they’re looking for.
 A great way to start is by creating main folders for each year.
 Inside each year’s folder, you can create subfolders for specific events, holidays, or months.
 For example, you might have a main folder called “1998,” and inside it, subfolders like “Summer Vacation to the Grand Canyon,” “Christmas at Grandma’s,” or “David’s 10th Birthday.”
 This chronological approach makes it easy to see your family’s story unfold over time.

-Develop a Consistent Naming System
+Create a Consistent File Naming System

 Giving your files descriptive names is one of the most powerful things you can do for your archive.
 A filename like IMG_2049.jpg tells you nothing, but 1998-08-15_GrandCanyonTrip_MomAndDad.jpg tells you the date, the event, and who is in the photo.
 I recommend picking a naming convention and sticking to it for every file.
 A popular format is YYYY-MM-DD_EventDescription_People.
 This method automatically sorts your files chronologically and makes them searchable on any computer, even without special software.
 It might seem tedious at first, but this consistency will make your archive incredibly easy to manage in the long run.